 In the event that you pick up on any of these signs, contact the older adult’s doctor, and begin to consider a plan of care to help.
 Along with seasonal depression, aging adults who are suffering from arthritis might also feel an increase in pain due to less frequent physical activity, according to a study from Northwestern Medicine.
 To reduce pain levels, federal guidelines suggest that older adults with arthritis engage in walking and other low-impact physical activities.

 When an older adult you love begins to display these or other warning signs, it might be an ideal time for you to consider professional in-home care.
 Lend a Hand Home Care’s senior care team is trained and experienced in helping older adults with seasonal depression and can create a personalized plan of care to help keep older adults safe and thriving in their homes.
-Reach out to us at 775-322-8414 to learn more about our respite care in Reno and nearby areas and to set up a complimentary in-home consultation.
+Reach out to us at 775-322-8414 to learn more about our independent living in Sparks and nearby areas and to set up a complimentary in-home consultation.